puppetlabs/puppetlabs-apache/README.md

 ###### `modsec_disable_ips`

 Specifies an array of IP addresses to exclude from [`mod_security`][] rule matching.
-Default: undef.
+Default: `undef`.

 ###### `modsec_disable_msgs`

 Array of mod_security Msgs to remove from the virtual host.
 Also takes a hash allowing removal of an Msg from a specific location.
-Default: undef.
+Default: `undef`.

 ``` puppet
 apache::vhost { 'sample.example.net':